-Setting up a pet trusts in your estate plan and naming guardian is crucial to ensure that your pet(s) is protected and will never end up in an animal shelter in the event of your potential incapacity or death.
-Read here some of the most important things to consider when setting up a pet trust.
+Including a Pet Trust in your estate plan that names the trustee and spells out legally binding rules for how your pet will be taken care of is critically important to ensure your closest companion will receive the kind of love and care it deserves and will never end up in an animal shelter nor will be taken care of by the wrong people in the event of your potential incapacity or death.
+Here are some of the most important things to consider when setting up a pet trust.

 Proactive measures to help stave off risks posed by the big wealth transfer is important to make sure your wealth is protected and put to the best use possible, regardless of how much or how little wealth you plan to pass on or stand to inherit.
-Having a comprehensive plan and openly discussing your values and legacy with your loved ones can be a key way to ensure your planning strategies work exactly as you intended.
+Having a comprehensive plan and openly discussing your values and legacy with your loved ones is another key way to ensure your planning strategies work exactly as you intended.
 Here are several important actions to take for wealth transfer.

 Conflicts frequently erupt in blended families as children, especially from a prior marriage and spouse's interests, often aren't aligned.
 As Estate Planning mistakes become costly when your family have to sort out disagreements in probate court, it is critical that you clearly state your terms in your estate plan and that you communicate and explain your wishes to your loved ones in person while you're still alive to reduce the chances of conflict and to bring them closer at the same time.

 Putting a proper Estate Plan in place gives you confidence and peace of mind that your assets will be protected and that your loved ones will be provided and cared for no matter what happens to you.
 Without one, your heirs could face huge tax burdens, hefty attorney fees, or worse, the courts could designate how your assets are divided and even who gets to raise your children.